vasilakisfil/Introspected-REST/README.md

 (like `RESTly` APIs), even for short-term APIs.
 Networked services have very peculiar characteristics which, until now, only `REST` has fully addressed them (see [related Work](#related-work) for an explanation why GraphQL is not an equivalent alternative).
-**Being able to evolve your API without breaking the clients is critical.**
+**Being able to evolve our API without breaking the clients is critical.**

-Imagine the following scenario: you have built an Online Social Network and an iOS app that talks to the API on your backend.
+Imagine the following scenario: we have built an Online Social Network and an iOS app that talks to the API on our backend.
-Now imagine that, after a company meeting, your CEO needs you to make tiny yet important change in the signup page: require the user to fill in her age, a field in the signup form you didn't have before.
+Now imagine that, after a company meeting, our CEO needs us to make tiny yet important change in the signup page: require the user to fill in her age, a field in the signup form we didn't have before.
 Essentially, this means, in API terms, add an extra field in the accepted object and require it from the client to be filled in by the user before sending it over.

-If your API is `RESTly` and not `REST`, this means that you need to fix the code in the iOS side, test it and send a new iOS app to Apple store.
+If our API is `RESTly` and not `REST`, this means that we need to fix the code in the iOS side, test it and send a new iOS app to Apple store.
-It takes roughly 1 week for Apple to review your app and if your app doesn't get rejection during the review process for some reason, your tiny change will take action at least a week later after requested.
+It takes roughly 1 week for Apple to review our app and if our app doesn't get rejection during the review process for some reason, our tiny change will take action at least a week later after requested.
-If your API _was_ `REST` that would mean a change on the server's response denoting which fields are required to submit the form.
+If our API _was_ `REST` that would mean a change on the server's response denoting which fields are required to submit the form.
 You would have the change deployed 10 minutes later.

 Roy notes in his thesis: